Lumens for Garage (Per Square Foot) Calculator + 8 Superb Tips

 In a nutshell:

-• Watt is a measure of energy consumption
+- Watt is a measure of energy consumption

-• Lumen is a measure of the light output
+- Lumen is a measure of the light output

-• Color Temperature is an indication of the hue of the white light
+- Color Temperature is an indication of the hue of the white light

-• Lumens for Garage (per square foot) is the measure of brightness
+- Lumens for Garage (per square foot) is the measure of brightness

 How to Calculate Lumens for Garage?

-The Illuminating Engineering Society (IES) has recommendations for residential, commercial and industrial zones.
+The Illuminating Engineering Society (IES) has recommendations for residential, commercial, and industrial zones.
 Architects and lighting professionals use this guideline to determine the lumens per square foot requirement for a specific space and client.

-There is no standard recommendation for the brightness for residential garages.
+There is no standard recommendation for the brightness of residential garages.
 Most recommendations are for commercial buildings.
 Alcon Lighting has a pdf “How to determine how many lumens you’ll need to properly light your space”.

 The recommendation for an automotive showroom is 50 lumens per square foot.
 This level of brightness is necessary for car retailing.
 However, this is way too high for just parking your car in a residential garage.

 The recommendation for a parking garage is 10 lumens per square foot and that for a service garage is 20 lumens per square foot.
-The recommendation for a gas station canopy is 10-15 lumens per square foot and that for a warehouse is 20 lumens per square foot.

 For a residential garage, a brightness level of 20 lumens per square foot is more than adequate for areas designated for car parking or storage.

-On the other hand the recommendation for assembly work ranges from 30 to 100 lumens per square foot, depending on the type of assembly.
+On the other hand, the recommendation for assembly work ranges from 30 to 100 lumens per square foot, depending on the type of assembly.
 100 lumens per square foot is necessary only for jobs requiring fine workmanship or assembly of very small parts.

 For most garage workshops 50 lumens per square foot should be reasonably bright.
-Nonetheless, in this article I have considered a required brightness level of 70 lumens per square foot for a garage workshop.
+Nonetheless, in this article, I have considered a required brightness level of 70 lumens per square foot for a garage workshop.

-Lumens for Garage Calculator
+Garage Lighting Calculator

-Lumens for Garage Calculator
+Garage Lighting Calculator

 How Many Lumens for a 24X24 Garage?